dataspecer/ds-wdoi/source/backend/dense-embedding-service/README.md

 - The service has enclosed `Dockerfile` based on the FastAPI documentation.
 - If the container is run with `docker run` it runs the `fastapi run app/main.py --port 8100` command.
     - Essentially running on port `8100`
-- Based on the Wdoi services architecture, it is assumed that it will run with the defined external bridge network attached.
 - Eventually, if adding into a Docker compose, using the `command` overrides the `Dockerfile` command.
     - Meaning you can set up ports in there.
-- Do not forget to set up the HugginFace access token as an environment variables.
+- Based on the Wdoi services architecture, it is assumed that it will run with the defined external bridge network attached.
     - And do not forget to add docker bridge `--network your_network`
         - In the set of the wdoi backend, you do not want to expose the ports.
         - The services will communicate via the internal bridge network, so the `docker run` or `docker compose` should not contain the exposition of ports.

 > Example of running separately: